maxwoe/cml/README.md

 This is the accompanying code repository for the following research paper:<br/>
 [Domain Specific Language for Smart Contract Development](https://swa.cs.univie.ac.at/research/publications/publication/6341/)<br/>

-CML Language
+CML (Contract Modeling Language)
 ============

+CML is a high-level DSL using a declarative and imperative formalization as well as object-oriented abstractions to specify smart contracts.
+The language is developed in Xtext, a frameworkfor the development of programming languages and DSLs.
+For demonstration purposes a [CML Web Editor](https://swa.cs.univie.ac.at/research/publications/publication/6341/) exists.

+### Characteristics ###

-CML provides a simple expression language to describe contract computation and is designed according to principles of object oriented programming.
+CML is a smart contract DSL providing a simple expression language to describe contract computation and is designed according to principles of object oriented programming.
 Being a high-level domain specific language it can be used to generate platform specific smart contract code whilst including